Forlaie/Decision-Trees-Website/README.md

 # Introduction #
 A web-based visualization for Decision Tree Models, focusing specifically on the Information Gain calculation aspect.
 This visualization demonstrates how information gain is computed for different datasets and split choices, emphasizing how the computation relates to the data.
-For the sake of space and simplicity, the data is limited to 2D points within a 10×10 grid.
+For the sake of space and simplicity, the data is limited to 2D points within a small grid (10x10).

 ### User-interactivity ###
 - Can add or remove datapoints of two different labels: oranges and lemons